thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-05-20-sicko-chatbot-new-media-opera.markdown

 ---
-title  : "How We Created a GPT-2 AI “Sicko” Chatbot for a New Media Opera" author : AIBO
+title  : "How We Created a GPT-2 AI “Sicko” Chatbot for a New Media Opera" author : AIBO description : AIBO is an emotionally intelligent artificial intelligent brainwave opera, which follows Eva, a human performer wearing a bodysuit of light and AIBO, a “sicko” chatbot powered by a GPT-2 AI.
 ---
 AIBO (Artificial Intelligent Brainwave Opera) is an emotionally intelligent artificial intelligent brainwave opera.
 The performance piece follows two characters, Eva, a human performer wearing a bodysuit of light and AIBO, a “sicko” chatbot powered by a [GPT-2](https://openai.com/blog/better-language-models/) AI.